michaelmcandrew/arch-install/README.md

 Do some basic configuration of locales and timezones, etc.

 Note that a couple of the following commands (those to do with the keyboard and time) repeat what we did in 'Pre-installation'.
-We repeat them here so tha they persist to the drives we mounted and hence the installed system.
+We repeat them here so that they persist to the drives we mounted and hence the installed system.

 `ln -sf /usr/share/zoneinfo/Europe/London /etc/localtime`
 `hwclock --systohc`